 Observe that $(\mathcal{Q}, \dist)$ is a metric space.
 On a side note, it is an interesting ``coincidence'' that this metric space approximates the conjectured geometric behavior of the Ricci flow metric $t^{-1} g_t$ lifted to the universal cover $\td{M}$.

-Our main characterization of combinatorially minimizing curves will be stated in Proposition \ref{Prop:characterizationminimizinggamma} in case (C) and in Proposition \ref{Prop:characteriztionminimizinggammaCaseB} in case (B).
-We conclude this subsection by pointing out three basic properties of combinatorially minimizing curves.
+Our main characterization of combinatorially minimizing arcs will be stated in Proposition \ref{Prop:characterizationminimizinggamma} in case (C) and in Proposition \ref{Prop:characteriztionminimizinggammaCaseB} in case (B).
+We conclude this subsection by pointing out three basic properties of combinatorially minimizing arcs.

 \begin{Lemma} If $\gamma : [0,1] \to \td{M}$ is combinatorially minimizing, then so is every orientation preserving or reversing reparameterization and every subsegment of $\gamma$ whose endpoints don't lie in $\td{V}$. \end{Lemma}